 - 4. If the selected application is not yet linked to a license, you can: - a.
-Double-click the App-V package in the evidence list (or, while it is selected, click Open). - b.
+Double-click the App-V package in the evidence list (or, while it is selected, click Open).
+The evidence property sheet opens. - b.
 Select the Applications tab. - c.
 In the list of applications, click the name of the one you have just assigned to the App-V package (or double-click elsewhere in the row; or select the row and click Open).